Jayavardhan-016/TASNova-open-source-assembler/THEME OF THE PROJECT.md

 - Supports multiple operand modes (Reg–Reg, Reg–Imm, Imm–Reg, Imm–Imm)
 - Includes instruction decoder, ALU, and register file modules
 - Processor simulator runs instructions step-by-step with detailed logging
 - Designed for education, debugging, and practical RTL design practice
+- The assembler is customizable to your specific processor design.
+Currently, the assembler supports 64 unique instructions, with several opcodes reserved for future expansion.
+- We can use our own instruction set over their

 ---